 - Each member would be treated equally — no favoritism.

-The same values that Holland and ICI’s founding members held important are still with us today.
+The same values that Holland and ICI’s founding members held importantly are still with us today.

 Stay Involved with the ICI Centennial